Mixing shellac to use as a wood finish is as simple as mixing shellac flakes with denatured alcohol. But how much of each, and what is a 3 lb cut?

 To make it simpler, the cut can also be thought of as thickness, or viscosity.
 When you adjust the amount of shellac flakes added to a gallon of alcohol, the thickness of the mixture is also adjusted.
 This means a 1 or 2 lb cut is thinner, and a 3 or 4 lb cut is thicker.

 Finishers prefer different cuts depending on the project or technique of application.
-In general, a 2 lb cut or less is used as a sealer, while a 2 1/2 – 3 lb cut is used to build a shellac finish.
+In general, a 2 lb cut or less is used as a sealer, and a 3 lb cut is typically used as a finish.

 Shellac flakes are available waxed (natural form) and de-waxed (wax removed).
 When using shellac as a sealer under paint or clear finishes, de-waxed shellac is recommended.